 Lastly, please do not feel sorry for our family.
 Many tell me how sad they are for the girls and us.
 We want you to know that we are happy, and we love our lives!
 Our three children have changed us by being exactly who they are.
 Is it hard sometimes?
 Absolutely.
 Do I have down days/weeks?
-Damn right I do (Go read my blog.
-Sorry for being a Debbie Downer over there lately!).
+Damn right I do.
 But these sad times never last for long.
 I have way too much to be happy about.
 Every single day with our girls is a gift.
 I just pray that we're given lots more TIME with both of them.
 I want to make more memories & take lots of pictures & capture all this love and joy to last me for the rest of my life because my kids & my family are what strengthens ME.

 Thank you for taking the time to learn more about our family.
 I cannot tell you what your support means to Scott & me.
 Hugs from all The Hartley Hooligans to you!